 - Guidance Documents (The current list of documents can be found at this link and include Draft and Final)

 - FDA Reportable Food Registry

 - Sanitary transportation of Human and Animal Food rule

 - When all else fails – google it!

 The Current Good Manufacturing Practice, Hazard Analysis, and Risk-based Preventive Controls for Animal Food regulation (also referred to as FSMA or Preventive Controls for Animal Food regulation) is intended to ensure safe manufacturing/processing, packing and holding of food products for human and animal consumption in the United States.
 The regulation requires that certain activities must be completed by a “preventive controls qualified individual” (PCQI).
 This course, developed by FSPCA, is the “standardized curriculum” recognized by FDA; successfully completing this course is one way to meet the requirements for a “preventive controls qualified individual.”

 Part 2 Payment is due at the time of registration.
 Online payment is not accepted.
 Payment can be made by Check (Mail to: Co-Operative Feed Dealers PO Box 670, Conklin, NY 13748) or Credit Card (Call Liz Bennett at 607-352-1322).
 Email questions (never email payment information) to Liz Bennett at email@example.com

 Cancellations: Payment is refundable, subject to a $100 cancellation fee.
 Student substitution is allowed by contacting Liz Bennett.
-Registration deferral (to a future course) can be requested up to 48 hours prior to the course start date.
-Deferral is granted at the discretion of the instructors.

-Course size is limited to 16 participants.
+Course size is limited to 12 participants.
 A minimum of 6 students are required.
-The instructors reserve the right to defer course registrants to a later course if the class is not full 14 days prior to the start of the class.
+The instructors reserve the right to defer course registrants to a later course if the class is not full 21 days prior to the start of the class.

 About the Instructors: